 The British Studies course is taught as a lecture/seminar.
 The lecture will be a large group session that includes all Harlaxton students and visiting faculty.
 You will cover a lot of material and there will be little to no time for questions.
 The seminars are smaller groups, discussion oriented, and are used both to discuss the lecture materials and the outside reading.
 Thorough reading of the material and active participation in the seminar are critical to doing well on the quizzes, mid-terms, paper, and comprehensive final exam.
+In addition, students do get a participation grade that factors into their overall grade, most of which comes from participation in seminar discussions.

-Past students have also indicated that many of the professors at Harlaxton, U.S. and British, give essay exams.
+Past students have also indicated that many of the professors at Harlaxton, both U.S. and British, give essay exams.
 For some students, this was a change from the test format that they had experienced at UW-Eau Claire.
 If you have concerns about taking essay exams, talk with the professor early in the semester about what is expected and how you can improve your essay writing skills.